cfpb/college-costs/README.md

 python manage.py runserver
 ```

-The only working piece at present is the page for comparing aid offers, which should show up at [http://127.0.0.1:8000/disclosures/compare-financial-aid-and-college-cost/](http://127.0.0.1:8000/disclosures/compare-financial-aid-and-college-cost/)
+The only semi-working piece at present is the page for comparing aid offers, which should show up at [http://127.0.0.1:8000/disclosures/compare-financial-aid-and-college-cost/](http://127.0.0.1:8000/disclosures/compare-financial-aid-and-college-cost/)

 <!-- INCLUDE IN setup.sh
 - Build the front-end requirements and the JavaScript files.